a11ywatch/kayle/README.md

 1. pt_BR ("Portuguese Brazil")
 1. ja ("Japanese")

 In order to add more locales PRs to fast_htmlcs and fast_axe-core are required.
-Adding build time locales is a WIP.

 ## Testing